wunderwald/RespFish/Code/README.md

 **PC 1 can serve as PC 2**.

-Multiple machines can stream data to LSL simultaneously — only the stream selected in the experimenter UI is forwarded to the app.
+Multiple machines can stream data to LSL simultaneously.
+Only the stream selected in the experimenter UI is forwarded to the app.

 ---